-Add all of the equivalent lengths associated with any fittings or accessories using the table on previous page.

-Add the linear length and total fitting equivalent length.
-This will equal your total equivalent

-- Reference Table 2 to verify that the calculated equivalent length falls within the acceptable region of the chart. - Verify the capacity difference is compatible with the application using the multiplier in Table 2. - Use only vapor line sizes listed in Table 2.
+- Determinate the total linear length of suction line required. - Add all of the equivalent lengths associated with any fittings or accessories using the table on previous page. - Add the linear length and total fitting equivalent length.
+This will equal your total equivalent - Reference Table 2 to verify that the calculated equivalent length falls within the acceptable region of the chart. - Verify the capacity difference is compatible with the application using the multiplier in Table 2. - Use only suction line sizes listed in Table 2.